Peter Nieketien

-Peter Edis Nieketien (born 26 November 1968 in Port Harcourt) is a former Nigerian football player.
+Peter Edis Nieketien (born 26 November 1968) is a Nigerian former football player.

 Career

 He has professional played with Iwuanyanwu Nationale, Julius Berger F.C., Kedah FA and Terengganu FA in Malaysia.
-In the early 1990s,he played for Gabonese clubs AS Douanes, ASMO FC and Delta Téléstar Gabon Télécom FC.
+In the early 1990s, he played for Gabonese clubs AS Douanes, ASMO FC and Delta Téléstar Gabon Télécom FC.
 He played his last two seasons in Germany for SG Bad Soden and retired in summer 1997.

 International career

 Nieketien played for the Nigeria national under-20 football team the 1987 FIFA World Youth Championship in Chile and earned three matches in the tournament.